animal-tree/Writing-stuff-2/Radical-Ideas/Cancel-Auto-Insurance.md

 **Answer:** For simply existing, my mom and I get evicted, I get arrested, or my un-drivable car that I fully own gets repossessed.

 **Question:** Say the car wasn't un-driveable and I managed to repair it (which I did later).
-What might happen to my immigrant Russian-speaking mom, who is poor, if I'm the victim of a car accident that kills me (say, my car gets side-swiped by an 18-wheeler while I'm in it and parked on the shoulder of a bridge), and my student debt defaults to her?
+What might happen to my immigrant Russian-speaking mom, who is poor, if I was the victim of a car accident that kills me (say, my car gets side-swiped by an 18-wheeler while I'm in it and parked on the shoulder of a bridge), and my student debt defaults to her?

 **Answer:** She gets arrested, or has to learn what "bankruptcy" means<sup>$\text{\color{maroon}[1]}$</sup>, maybe the car insurance pays for the damage to the car, but the car still has to get repossessed since she can't afford to pay for the mandatory car insurance, or get evicted since she still can't keep the car there without a license plate.
 Also, if she has nowhere to move it by herself, and the repossession doesn't happen, she gets arrested for not paying the auto insurance.